JonUK/performance-testing-with-k6/readme.md

 # Performance Testing with K6

 ## 1. Export Postman collection, environment and global files
+Ensure the Postman collection, environment variables and global variables JSON files are exported to the same folder as this `README.md`.

 ## 2. Add real token to copy of Postman environment
+**TODO: Review if these steps can / should be run in a container**
+ - First install the required npm development dependencies locally.
 ```
 npm install
 ```

+- Now execute the `create-postman-environment-with-token.js` script passing the filename for the Postman collection, the resource URI variable key and optionally the globals file path.
+For help on the options supported, run the script with `--help`.

 **Providing Postman collection file and resource URI**
 ```